Rugby football: Forms

 Following the 1895 split in rugby football, the two forms rugby league and rugby union differed in administration only.
-Soon the rules of rugby league were modified making limited tackle counts (6) and allowing for both teams shared possession of the football, resulting in two distinctly different forms of rugby.
+Soon, however, the desire among the northern clubs to make the rules simpler and more attractive to paying spectators meant that the rules of rugby league were modified e.g. reducing teams from 15 to 13 players, removing the line-out and replacing the ruck with the play-the-ball, resulting in two distinct sports.

-The Olympic form of rugby is known as Rugby Sevens (based on rugby union format).
+The form of rugby played at the Olympic Games is known as rugby sevens, based broadly on a rugby union format, and organised by World Rugby.
 In this form of the game, each team has seven players on the field at one time playing seven-minute halves.
 The rules and pitch size are the same as rugby union.
+Rugby nines represents a similar innovation in the league code.

 History

 Antecedents of rugby

 Although rugby football was codified at Rugby School, many rugby playing countries had pre-existing football games similar to rugby.

 Forms of traditional football similar to rugby have been played throughout Europe and beyond.
 Many of these involved handling of the ball, and scrummaging formations.
-For example, New Zealand had Ki-o-rahi, Australia marn grook, Japan kemari, Georgia lelo burti, the Scottish Borders Jeddart Ba' and Cornwall Cornish hurling, Central Italy Calcio Fiorentino, South Wales cnapan, East Anglia Campball, Ireland caid, an ancestor of Gaelic football, and France had La Soule.
+For example, New Zealand had Kī-o-rahi, Australia marn grook, Japan kemari, Georgia lelo burti, the Scottish Borders Jeddart Ba' and Cornwall Cornish hurling, Central Italy Calcio Fiorentino, South Wales cnapan, East Anglia Campball, Ireland caid, an ancestor of Gaelic football, and France had La Soule.